TrenchBoot/documentation/specifications/secure-launch-specification.rst

 :tag: SLR_ENTRY_ENTRY_POLICY
 :revision: A revision field to identify the version of policy being used.
-:nr_entries: The total number of policy entries available.
+:nr_entries: The total number of policy entries in the array.

 .. code-block:: c
     :linenos: 1